ms-iot/content/en-US/win10/samples/BrightOrNot.md

 <div class="row">
   <h3 class="maker-kit">
-    Learn how to get data from analog sensors using ADC with Raspberry Pi2 and Windows 10 IoT Core.
+    Learn how to get data from analog sensors using ADC with Raspberry Pi 2 and Windows 10 IoT Core.
 Upon executing the sample, you’ll be able to measure the light intensity in the room using an analog photocell.
   </h3>
 </div>